Hi - I'm Dakota Nelson.

-I've worked for the public sector, private sector, and the grey area of contractors in between.
+I've worked for the public sector, private sector, and the contractors in between.
 The problems I help solve range from niche - event registration and attendance analytics - to ubiquitous - securing (and breaking) software.
 I've designed and built large web-based systems, and worried about other projects all the way down to individual bits.
 I started with robots, and ended up in security, data visualization, and web tech (not necessarily in that order).

-This isn't to say that I only sling code - I particularly enjoy public speaking (at BSides Las Vegas, SOURCE Boston and Seattle, and assorted gatherings in various capacities) and do a little VC work as an alumni Student Fellow at .406 Ventures (I love startups, and spend quite a bit of time in and around the Boston startup ecosystem).
+This isn't to say that I only sling code - I particularly enjoy public speaking (at BSides Las Vegas, SOURCE Boston (twice) and Seattle, and assorted gatherings in various capacities) and do a little VC work as an alumni Student Fellow at .406 Ventures (I love startups, and spend quite a bit of time in and around the Boston startup ecosystem).
 I also enjoy the design process - technical problems are interesting, sure, but they only matter in context.
 I read whenever I can, and write occasionally.
 My work at Striker Security focuses on building out interesting projects with special focus on cyber ISR and offensive tooling for red teams.

 Oh yeah, I'm also an undergraduate student at Olin College in Boston, where I promise I always make time to attend classes.
 Looks like I'll be working on my engineering degree through the end of 2017.